-What is unique about me as a visually impaired licensed massage therapist is I rely more on visceral feelings than my five senses.
-Many of my clients say I am intuitive or a healer.
-The truth is, if I had to explain what I do as a licensed massage therapist in a session, I really cannot.
-I can only say it’s as natural to me as breathing.
-My visceral instinct and experience are contributing factors to what my practice is today.
+I am known as E. the massage therapist to some, and EM to many.
+What is unique about me as a visually impaired integrative licensed massage therapist, is that I rely more on visceral feelings rather than my five senses.
+A lot of clients refer to me as intuitive or a healer.
+The truth is, if I had to explain what I do in a session, I really cannot other than to say it is a part of me like breathing.
+Visceral instinct along with years of experience are contributing factors to what my practice is today.

-The idea of massage therapy was first introduced to me when my girlfriend said, you would make a great massage therapist.
-A few years later, my mentor also felt that it was an excellent career for me and was extremely disappointed with my initial decision not to become a massage therapist.
-These two people greatly influenced my decision to pursue a career as an LMT.
+The idea of massage therapy was first introduced to me when an old girlfriend of mine said, you would make a great massage therapist.
+I never entertained the idea because I honestly felt that massage therapy was a woman’s job.
+A few years later, my mentor also felt that it was an excellent career path for me and was extremely disappointed with my initial decision not to become a massage therapist.
+It wasn’t until I was placed in an awkward position dependent on my family with no money to take care of my basic needs, quickly reawakened my survival instinct.
+My need for survival and independence, along with my old girlfriend and mentor greatly influenced my decision to pursue a career as a massage therapist.
+I am forever indebted to them.
 I then started my journey at the Swedish Institute of Health Sciences.

 My journey at the Institute did not go by without challenges.
 When I started, the Institute was not very accommodating for students with visual disabilities.
 However, I was fortunate enough to have a great mentor who ensured I had access to everything I needed to succeed.
 Many of my classmates saw those accommodations as having an advantage.
 They did not consider that as a visually impaired student, my learning process was different – I had to learn everything through memorization – class notes, reading assignments, exams, and homework.
 But overall, my experience was great.